phongduong/my-portfolio/data/posts/schedule-netlify-sites-deployment-with-github-actions.md

 It retrieves the encrypted secret of your build hook from `secret` context of your repo.
 This command will send a `POST` request to your site build hook.

 Commit your workflow configuration and check the result of your workflow in the **Actions** page.
-If your workflow listens to `push` event on `master` branch, you can see your job is running.
+It will display the result at the time you schedule.

 After the workflow completed, visit **Deploys** page of your Netlify site.
 You can see your triggered deploy in the deploy list.